r2d2bzh/docker-fusiondirectory/README.md

 ## Prerequisites

-Before running this docker, you should ensure that an openldap is running and accessible by this docker fusiondirectory.
+Before running this docker, you should ensure that an openldap is running and accessible to this docker fusiondirectory.
 This openldap should already contains all needed objects for fusiondirectory.

 ## Additional tweaks